SNBSLibs/Licensing.ActivationKeys/README.md

 Free.
 Easy to use.
 No license files. **Everything is XML-documented in the code, so IntelliSense can show you all info about any member.**

-If you need to know about all aspects of using this library, or you want to test it, consider the branch `tests` containing the unit tests created for this library. **Will be published when the development will be finished, i.e. not later than 19 Feb, 2023.**
+If you need to know about all aspects of using this library, or you want to test it, consider the directory `Licensing.ActivationKeys.Tests` containing the unit tests created for this library. **Will be published when the development will be finished, i.e. not later than 19 Feb, 2023.**

 ## Installation